NativeScript/plugins/packages/contacts/README.md

 ```

 ### Adding A Contact To A Group
-To add a contact to a group, get the references to the contact and the group and then call the `addMember()` on the group to add the contact.
+To add a contact to a group, get the references to the contact and the group and then call the `addMember()` on the group passing it the contact to to add.

 ```ts
 import { Contacts } from '@nativescript/contacts';